New Moon on

 True anomaly ∠332.8°

-The true anomaly is ∠332.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠349.7°.
+The true anomaly of the Moon orbit is ∠332.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠349.7°.

-10 days after point of apogee on 11 February 2069 at 08:23 in ♎ Libra.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 23 February 2069 at 06:27 in ♓ Pisces.
+10 days since point of apogee on 11 February 2069 at 08:23 in ♎ Libra the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 23 February 2069 at 06:27 in ♓ Pisces.

 Distance to Moon 369 015 km